This was text and image sent from a Google Docs file straight to the WordPress Blog.

 This is a fairly simple way to run things.

 This is a great site to see if you are trying to find your way into Internet publishing.
-After you have your website in place you may want to make it more exiting, readable and ‘write-to-able’ so posting can be done frequently without much effort to you.
+After you have your website in place you may want to make it more exciting, readable and ‘write-to-able’ so posting can be done frequently without much effort to you.

 I’ve been a fan and user of Google Reader since its start.
 And while I’ve tried a dozen or more other RSS readers, I wound up returning to Google’s.
 This is sad.